bartosz-antosik/vscode-spellright/README.md

 ### **User Dictionaries**

-Spell Right stores words considered as spelled correctly and not existing in the spelling engine (a.k.a. ignored words) in two dictionaries.
-These are user and workspace dictionaries, both contained in `spellright.dict` files, one located in user settings folder and another in workspace settings folder (`.vscode`).
-User dictionary is always used and workspace dictionary is used in the context of opened folder.
-Both dictionaries are used in conjunction.
+Spell Right stores words considered as spelled correctly and not existing in the main spelling engine (a.k.a. ignored words) in plaintext dictionary files.
+There are two main files, user and workspace dictionaries, both contained in `spellright.dict` files, one located in user settings folder and another in workspace settings folder (`.vscode`).
+All the extension's commands add words to these main dictionaries.
+Besides these there can be any number of `*.dict` files in workspace settings folder e.g. dictionaries containing specialized vocabularies like **medical terms**, **trademark names** etc. User dictionary is always used and workspace dictionaries are used in the context of opened folder.
+All provided dictionaries are used in conjunction.

 ## Screenshots